Christy42/FUMBBLStats/Readme.md

 In player_list create a new folder for the new season with the same yaml files all with {}

-In Master loc change the references to the relevant season
+In utility/Master loc change the references to the relevant season